Diseases

 • Sanitary measures

-Sanitary measures are effective at containing and limiting the spread of disease.
-But are only effective or applicable in low prevalence situations They include:
+Sanitary measures are effective at containing and limiting the spread of disease in animals, but are only effective or applicable in low prevalence situations and when appropriate budget is available.
+They include:

 • Mechanical and biological control